 14) Pre-plan one back-to-work-or-school outfit

 Finally, make sure that everyone involved has at least one clean outfit for returning back to work or school on the day following the end of your trip.

-This is a re-post from a few years ago.
+Ken and I have been following these steps for years now.
 And I can attest that since we have been using this planning schedule it has made a BIG difference in our stress level both before a trip and after.

-If you can’t do all of these steps, I think you’ll find that even doing some of them will help make your trip less stressful before, during, and after.
+If you can’t do all of these road trip tips, I think you’ll find that even doing some of them will help make your trip less stressful before, during, and after.

-Ken and I are heading out to Tacoma, Washington in a few days and I think we are just about ready to go, thanks to following this schedule.
+Ken and I are heading out to Tacoma, Washington (see the Washington Coast, here) in a few days and I think we are just about ready to go, thanks to following this schedule.